qlixes/golang_keypair/README.md

-Simple generate Asymetric Key into private.pem and public.pem
+Simple generate Asymetric Key into private.pem and public.pem using ED25519